-PRC leaders have highlighted the need to reduce excessive packaging and have released several standards to regulate excessive packaging:
+PRC leaders are placing increasing emphasis on reducing excessive packaging and have released several standards to regulate excessive packaging:

-- The National Standard Packaging Terms -Part 1: Basic (GB/T 4122.1-2008) provides that excessive packaging refers to packaging that exceeds the normal functional requirements, i.e., the number of packaging layers, the space (within) packaging, and packaging costs exceed the necessary level. - In August 2021, SAMR released the mandatory national standard Requirements of Restricting Excessive Package - Foods and Cosmetics (GB 23350-2021); which specifies the terms and definitions, requirements, and judgment rules for restricting excessive packaging of food and cosmetics.
+• The National Standard - Packaging Terms -Part 1: Basic (GB/T 4122.1-2008) provides that excessive packaging refers to packaging that exceeds the normal functional requirements, i.e., the number of packaging layers, the space (within) packaging, and packaging costs exceed the necessary level.

+In August 2021, SAMR released the mandatory national standard - Requirements of Restricting Excessive Package - Foods and Cosmetics (GB 23350-2021); which specifies the terms and definitions, requirements, and judgment rules for restricting excessive packaging of food and cosmetics.
 However, the standard is not applicable to gifts or products not for sale.
 The Standard replaces GB23350-2009 of the same title; it will become effective on September 1, 2023.
+In 2014, China released a recommended national standard (GB/T 31268-2014) on the General Rules of Restricting Excessive Packaging on Commodities, including requirements, costs and the testing determination rules for all commodities.